qri-io/qri_install/README.md

 - the conventional-changelog cli (`npm add -g conventional-changelog-cli`)
 - A github access token.
 Get this from your github account.
 Add the token to your environment as GH_TOKEN (export GH_TOKEN="tokenstringhere")

+Steps to take before publishing a release
+- update the version of Qri on the backend in:
+  - p2p/p2p.go
+  - lib/lib.go
+  - run api tests with -u